Skip to content

 the verge blog example

-The Verge’s specialty is the dark design that instantly makes it stand out from the rest.
-Similar to Polygon, The Verge also has sticky elements that make particular content (and ads) shine more.
+The Verge’s specialty is its dark design, which instantly makes it stand out from the rest.
+Similar to Polygon, The Verge also features sticky elements that make particular content (and ads) stand out more.

 The navigation consists of two parts, a basic menu and a hamburger menu that appears on the right side of the screen.
-It uses a drop-down and displays log-in, sign-up links, and social media icons.
+It utilizes a drop-down menu and displays login, sign-up links, and social media icons.

 Built with: Magazine Pro Theme